United Red Army: Convictions

 In the initial stages of the investigation, group members refused to give information to police.
 Mori wrote to police in the month following the Asama Sanso incident to take responsibility for the killings and to ask for the group members bodies to be returned to their families.
 This was interpreted as an act of weakness by other members of the group, who felt betrayed given that Mori had punished other members for more trivial matters.
 Following his speaking up, other members began to cooperate with police by providing statements.
 Each group member was given two options to choose from in how they could be tried by the courts.
 He or she could remain as in the collective and face a group trial given that the crimes were committed together, or be tried individually although this would result in being perceived as a traitor.
 Seven members, including Mori, opted to be tried together.
 However, Mori committed suicide in prison on 1 January 1973 before making it to trial.
 Bando, one of the seven who had opted to be tried as a group, was released by authorities before trial at the demand of the Japanese Red Army (JRA).
 The JRA also demanded the release of Sakaguchi; however, he chose to remain to face trial, Another two of the seven defected before trial, leaving only Nagata, Sakaguchi and Uegaki to face collective trial.
 Nagata and Sakaguchi were ultimately sentenced to death, whilst Uegaki received a 20-year sentence.

 Nagata died on 5 February 2011 from a brain tumor while still being held in a detention facility.
-As of 2013, Sakaguchi is still alive in prison after an unsuccessful appeal of his sentence.
+Sakaguchi's first application for a retrial was rejected by the Supreme Court in 2013.
+He remained on death row as of August 2026.